What is metadata?

 As with any other product you might buy, music releases need a barcode, even if they are to be released digitally only.
 If you don’t have barcodes then we can supply you with a batch.

 Just let us know how many releases you have coming up and we’ll assign you with the relevant number of barcodes.
-You can do that by filling in the form here.
+Contact us if you need barcodes.

 Remember: each format needs its own unique barcode.